noppefoxwolf/presentations/iOSDC/24/presentation.md

 slide-transition: false
 slide-dividers: #, ##, ###, ####

-# iOSの隠されたAPIを解明し、開発効率を向上させる方法
+# How to access hidden iOS APIs and enhance development efficacy.

 2024/08/23 10:50〜
 Track B
-レギュラートーク（20分）
+Regular talk（20 min）

+# noppe

+- DeNA Co., Ltd.
+- Indie app developer

 # Agenda

 - What's a private api?
-- Why are they private?
-- What's the best usage?
+- What's the best usecase?
-    - What's risk using private api.
-    - Testing
-    - Mocking
-- Recap
+- How to find it?

 # What's a private api?

 - What's a private api?
 - What's kind of it?
+- Why are they private?

+## What's a private api?

+- We're usually using frameworks.
+- framework has many non-public apis.
+- They are called private-api or undocumented api.

+## What's kind of it?

+- ObjC and Swift both has private api.
-    - ObjC api
+- ObjC is easy, because it under dynamic method call.
-    - Swift api
+- Swift is not easy. but there are way.
-- How to use it?
-- How to find it?

-# Why are they private?
+## Why are they private?

 - Not prepared
     - Public isn't only code.
 HIG, multiple-platform and api design more.
 - specific
-    -

-# What's the best usage?
+# What's the best usecase?

+- What's the best usecase?
+- What's the best situation?

+## What's the best usecase?

 - The private apis are evil?
     - No.